Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

 // code checking to see if `clip_model.model` is set, and assuming that
 // in that case it won't look at the `error_string`.
 #slide[
-  == Loading the model - now in a function
+  == Load the model - now in a function
   ```python
   def load_clip_model():
       try: